Impure-King/base-tensorwrap/README.md

 ### Current Gimmicks
 1. Current models are all compiled by JAX's internal jit, so any error may remain a bit more cryptic than PyTorchs.
 However, this problem is still being worked on.

-2. Also, using Module is currently not recommended, since other superclasses offer more functionality and ease of use.
+2. Also, using ``tensorwrap.Module`` is currently not recommended, since other superclasses offer more functionality and ease of use.

 3. Sometime, the JAX backend may give out and give an algorithmic error.
 Another high priority, though this one is hidden in the C++ api of JIT.

 4. The JIT compilation is currently double of TensorFlow's on big models.
 However, the speed up is immense.

-5. Graph execution and model saving is not available currently.
+5. Graph execution is currently not availible, which means that all exported models can only be deployed within a python environment.

 ### Installation